felixroos/kabelsalat/packages/web/README.md

 # @kabelsalat/web

 This package allows you to use kabelsalat anywhere on the web.

-Example:
+## Using an inline script
 ```html
 <!DOCTYPE html>
 <html>